In Reality: A New Worldview Just for You

 This page presents a curriculum that a person or a class could study to update their worldview.
 You could easily spend the next year on this page following all the links and learning new things.
 Eventually, I hope this will become a book, podcast, app, video series, documentary, meetups, conferences, and more.
 For now, it’s an essay © David Siegel 2019.
 Please do not copy this — link to inreality.show instead.

 This is a curated list of links presenting up-to-date research on 150 topics.
 It has 20,000 words, 820 links, and 10 amazing videos.
-The 50 links with an * are particularly important.
+The 53 links with an * are particularly important.
+This page has had more than 30,000 visits.

 TIP: you can browser-search this page for any term, like “vaccines,” “bee colony collapse,” “robots,” “Bill Gates,” “grumpy,” “Mars,” “coral reefs,” or “gold,” and you’ll probably find something interesting.
 Skim it to get started, but don’t rush to judgment — follow the links before you make up your mind.